 Health care providers and patients adopt technology during pandemic

-This spring, Dr. Raed Azer, a family physician in New Waterford, Cape Breton, adopted an innovative approach to continue to safely provide care to his patients during the worldwide pandemic.
+This spring, Dr. Raed Azer, a family physician with the collaborative family practice team in New Waterford, Cape Breton, adopted an innovative approach to continue to safely provide care to his patients during the worldwide pandemic.

 In response to Coronavirus (COVID-19) and the provincial Public Health directives (e.g. social distancing), Nova Scotia Health Authority’s (NSHA) Virtual Care team set health care providers up with Zoom for Healthcare, a secure virtual care platform